encarnac/craigslist-scraper-ms/README.md

 ## Description
-Scrapes Craigslist search results for the post id, date, title, price, location, post url, and photo url of all listings and stores the data in a .txt file.
+Microservice that scrapes Craigslist search results for the post id, date, title, price, location, post url, and photo url of all listings and stores the data in a .txt file.

 <br />